 |Solid Orange - RTK Float||Solid Purple - RTK Fixed|

 The CAN Data Icon displays the status of the CAN connection between the tyre temperature sensors and the tyre temperature display.
-When CAN data is detected, it will display as green .
-When no CAN data detected, the icon will display as red .

 The Record Icon will show when the unit is logging data to the SD card.

 IMPORTANT – The SD card shouldn't be removed when the Record Icon is on as you may lose data.

 Tapping the Reset Button at the bottom of the screen will reset all maximum values.

 Selecting the Screenshot Button will save a full image of what is shown on screen to the inserted SD card.
 If the screenshot has been saved successfully, the LEDs will illuminate yellow in sequence from left to right to display the progress of writing to the SD card.
 When screen capture is complete, VBOX Touch will emit an audible confirmation notification.
 If the screenshot has been saved unsuccessfully, for example no SD card is inserted or the card is full, the SD Card Icon at the top of the screen will flash 3 times and VBOX Touch will emit an audible error notification.